manofgod747/Recursive-Republic/README.md

 ## The Principles of The Recursive Republic

 1. The separation of Church and State
-2. Consolidation of power
+2. Consolidation of Power
-3. Auto-emergent systems
+3. Auto-emergent Systems

+## The Separation of Church and State

 ### The Church
 The Church is the community of people involved in the sacred expression of life.
 The Church has no authority, meaning there are no individuals in power that act as arbitrators of a higher power.
 Each individual is regarded as the ultimate arbitrator of their own divine purpose.